ottneel/Retention-Data/README.md

 # Retention-Data

-Another dataset from the PWC forsage virtual Intership Here are some of my findings:
+Another dataset from the PWC forsage virtual Intership the company wants to know all about customers who have churned and how to reduce the churn rate.
+Here are some of my findings:
 1. Churn Rate sat at 26.5%
 2. 64% of customers are not married